Previous dayApril 29, 2026Next day

 3.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.1 earthquake 10 km SE of Pearsall, Texas came in on April 29, 2026 at 18:59 UTC.
+On April 29, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 10 km SE of Pearsall, Texas at 18:59 UTC.
 At a depth of just 3.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 28.811°, -99.031°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 28.811°N, -99.031°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29